What is swimmer's itch?

 - Put cool wet cloths (compresses) on your skin.

-- Use anti-itch creams that you can buy without a prescription in a grocery store or pharmacy.
+- Use anti-itch creams that you can buy without a prescription in a grocery store or drugstore.

 - Put calamine lotion on your skin.